chicolucio/chicolucio.github.io/_portfolio/2020-ciencia-programada.md

 ---
-name: Comunicação científica no Ciência Programada
+name: Science communication at Ciência Programada
 title: Comunicação científica no Ciência Programada
 image: /assets/images/CP_instagram_profile.png
-period: 2020 até o momento
+period: 2020 - present
 position: 8
 description: |
-  Personal project of scientific divulgation platform, focused on usage and development of technological tools.
-I demonstrate how we can use Python and other softwares for better understanding of scientific concepts and daily situations.
+  Personal project of a scientific communication platform, focused on usage and development of technological tools.
+I show how we can use Python and other software for better understanding of scientific concepts and daily situations.
 I also cover Data Science topics and coding best practices.
 ---